Or download our app "Guided Lessons by Education.com" on your device's app store.

 Identifying Living and Nonliving Things

-Students will be able to ask and answer questions about living and nonliving them in order to correctly classify them.
+Students will be able to ask and answer questions about living and nonliving things to clarify their thinking and classifications.

 - Ask the class if they are living or nonliving.